vishnukumarkvs/storeit/README.md

 - Post
   - id
-  - body
+  - note
-  - images - is array
+  - files - is array of strng
     all are type string
     save and deploy
     - creates appsync with dynamodb

+amplify pull <or check console for exact command with appId>